Disney Plus password sharing: when the crackdown starts and what you need to know

 How much is Disney Plus charging for password sharing?

-Unlike Netflix, which enables subscribers to pay extra to add one or two additional members to their subscription, Disney Plus has not yet added a similar option to its service.
-That means for the time being your subscription is limited to the people you share a roof with and can't be extended to include anybody else.
+Now that Disney Plus has finally added a similar extra member option to its service like Netflix has, it means your subscription is no longer limited to the people you share a roof with and can be extended to include anybody else.

 What if I subscribed through a bundle from another company?